marcus-crane/utf9k/content/blog/2022-02-12--plex-tidal-together/index.md

 - "tidal"
 ---

+{{% notice emoji="🖼" title="Look at this photograph" %}}
+Due to the nature of this post, it's pretty image heavy.

+Not all of the images are legible if you look at them inline so just a heads up that you can click on an image to view the full thing.
+{{% /notice %}}

 As I'm sure you're probably aware, Spotify has [had a bit of news coverage lately](https://www.npr.org/2022/01/31/1076891070/joe-rogan-responds-spotify-podcast-covid-misinformation) regarding [The Joe Rogan Experience](https://en.wikipedia.org/wiki/The_Joe_Rogan_Experience).

-As a result, the band [Failure](https://en.wikipedia.org/wiki/Failure_(band)) announced that [they're pulling their music from Spotify](https://www.nme.com/en_au/news/music/failure-remove-their-music-from-spotify-over-covid-controversy-enough-is-enough-3152537) in part because the [streaming payouts are supposed to be some of the worst in the industry](https://en.wikipedia.org/wiki/Criticism_of_Spotify#Allegations_of_unfair_artist_compensation).
+As a result, the band [Failure](https://en.wikipedia.org/wiki/Failure_(band)) announced[^pulling] that they are going to [pull their music from Spotify](https://www.nme.com/en_au/news/music/failure-remove-their-music-from-spotify-over-covid-controversy-enough-is-enough-3152537) in part because the [streaming payouts are supposed to be some of the worst in the industry](https://en.wikipedia.org/wiki/Criticism_of_Spotify#Allegations_of_unfair_artist_compensation).

-I can't speak to any of the above with accuracy nor is this a post about the ethics of streaming.
-That said, I am a fan of Failure so I figured I'd take this opportunity to review the other streaming services and see how they fare.
+I can't speak to any of the above with accuracy nor is this a post about the ethics of the streaming model for artists.

+Instead, I'm just a fan of Failure who figured they would take this opportunity to review other streaming services and see how they fare.

+The goal here is to find a setup that lets me listen to everything I enjoy, with as little friction, while still supporting the artists I care about.

+The solution I've found that works for me, and that I'll be covering in this post, is to stream most things via [Plexamp](https://plexamp.com/).

+It supports both streaming from [Tidal](https://tidal.com/) and playing content stored locally on my [Plex](https://www.plex.tv/) server, such as rips from games that never released official soundtracks.

+For everything else, I can purchase albums from [Bandcamp](https://bandcamp.com), including content that was [never streamable](https://failureband.bandcamp.com/album/fantastic-planet-live) in the first place, plus I can feel better that I'm better compensating the artists I enjoy.

+From here, you can either save yourself a solid 15 - 20 minutes and close the tab or if you'd like to read a deep dive into the bits and pieces that sold me on this setup, then I hope you enjoy what is now the longest post on this site to date 😮‍💨

 ## My history with Spotify